sdbg/sdbg/README.md

 Any coding or testing you can contribute would be greatly appreciated!
 However, we do ask that if you want to commit code, please drop us a message on the Google Group;
-if you want to work on a feature, we can may already have a branch under way,
-or can at help you get caught up quickly.
+if you want to work on a feature, we may already have a branch under way, or can at help you get caught up quickly.

 ## License